XDU-AI-LYYLab/1-3BackendDriver/README.md

 ### Monitoring and Logs

 Logs for each executed program are stored in the directory specified by `log_path` in the configuration file.
 These logs include the output and error streams of the programs, helping in troubleshooting and monitoring the execution.

----

-Ensure this manual is updated as the software evolves or as new features are added.
-This will help maintain clarity and usability for end users.